 - the number of demerit points for each offence.

-If you have a full licence and accumulate 12 or more demerit points in a three year period you will be disqualified from holding or obtaining a driver's licence or permit.
+If you accumulate 12 or more demerit points in a three-year period you may be disqualified from holding a driver's licence.

 Contact Service SA